The axolotl might seem small and insignificant– with its small legs, tiny feet, and long flowing tail.

 Each cell has 14 chromosomes, and each characteristic has a pair of chromosomes or alleles.

-So axolotls that have one albino allele and one normal allele are not albino.
-She needs two copies of the albino allele in order to become albino.
+Axolotls that have one albino allele and one normal allele are not albino.
+The axolotl needs two copies of the albino allele in order to become albino.

 The Most Popular Morphs